Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 Status of the “Robotic Car” project:

-Waiting for better technology, so on hold for a while.
-Still under R&D / IP development.
+Waiting eagerly for better technology, so on hold for a patient while.
+Still under R&D/IP development, patents should precede it.

-After a couple BD-5b kits, we gained much needed experience with aluminum construction.
+After a couple of experimental BD-5b kits, we gained much needed experience with aluminum construction.

 Aluminum has taken off as a vehicle construction material, not to mention carbon fiber.

-We now have fast, reliable computers and better operating systems, CPU/GPU development has taken off,
+We now have fast, reliable computers and better operating systems, modern CPU/GPU development has taken off,

 And we have fast, high resolution LIDAR and RADAR sensors, color video cameras, lasers, and technologies like GPS with GIS mapped databases,